rchen122/ViT/README.md

 Current Status:
 Finished Training on 100 epochs on the dataset with model parameters in logs/checkpoint_100.pth.
-Training Loss = 0.1621, and testing loss is 2.4870 and testing accuracy is 55.10% Results indicate the need for further training.
-Next steps is to train again with more epochs to lower loss.
+Training Loss = 0.1621, and testing loss is 2.4870 and testing accuracy is 55.10% Results indicate that the model is over fitting the dataset (low training loss, high testing loss).
+Need either data augmentation, regularization, or model improvements.